 Vincent Barletta is Associate Professor of Comparative Literature and Iberian and Latin American Cultures.
-He is a Research Associate at Stanford's Europe Center in the Freeman Spogli Institute for International Studies; Co-Chair (with Marília Librandi-Rocha) of the Sense & Sound Research Project; and Co-Executive Editor (also with Marília Librandi-Rocha) of a ellipsis, the Journal of the American Portuguese Studies Associaton.
-His research and teaching focus on medieval and early modern Iberian literatures; Portuguese literature, empire and humanism; Islam and Aljamiado literature; comparative literature; literature and linguistic anthropology; literature and philosophy.
+He is a Research Associate at Stanford's Europe Center and associated faculty in the Center for African Studies, the Abbasi Program in Islamic Studies, and the Center for Latin American Studies.
+He is also Executive Editor of the Journal of Lusophone Studies and ILAC Undergraduate Chair.
+His research and teaching focus primarily on poetry and Lusophone literatures, especially texts associated with the Portuguese empire; classical reception; comparative literature; literature and linguistic anthropology; literature and philosophy.

 Professor Barletta's latest book, Rhythm: Form and Dispossession (Chicago, 2020), analyzes key philosophical and poetic theorizations of rhythm from ancient Greece to the modern era.
 His earlier publications include: Death in Babylon: Alexander the Great and Iberian Empire in the Muslim Orient (Chicago, 2010); A Memorandum for the President of the Royal Audiencia and Chancery Court of the City and Kingdom of Granada (Chicago, 2007); and Covert Gestures: Crypto-Islamic Literature as Cultural Practice in Early Modern Spain (Minnesota, 2005).